LeeSeungjae0/PE2/README.md

 ### The specific issue or challenge it addresses
 - If you write the desired lot number and wafer number on run.py , the data is analyzed, and the analyzed graph and data frame are stored to provide you with an xlsx file.
 - You can view the error flag analyzed in the program through the xlsx file, and you can view the graph analyzed with the data as a picture.

 ---
-# 📌Program Functions <a id="Program-Functions"></a>

-This section outlines the main functions and features of the program.
-It provides a detailed description of what the program does and how it performs its tasks.
-Key features may include:

-- Core functionality
-- Additional features
-- Any special capabilities or tools integrated into the program

----
 # 📌How to use <a id="How-to-use"></a>